asinn826/OSCON-openshift/README.md

 - Once the build has completed, go to the *.nip.io link and refresh - note that it has updated to show your changes without you needing to do anything!

 ## Part 6 (optional): Open Service Broker for Azure - OpenShift integration
-- notice that in the home page you also see Azure services
+- Notice that in the home page you also see Azure services in addition to application images
 - OSBA for Azure has now moved out of preview, and is now 1.0 - you can deploy various services directly from OpenShift
 - //TODO: pick a service to deploy